FierceMarkets/CodingStandards/php-coding-standards.md

 # Error Levels

-## Pear - E_STRICT-compatible code
+## Pear - E_STRICT

-Starting on 01 January 2007, all new code that is suggested for inclusion into PEAR must be E_STRICT-compatible.
+Pear requires that code be E_STRICT-compatible.
 This means that it must not produce any warnings or errors when PHP's error reporting level is set to E_ALL | E_STRICT.

-## Drupal - Write E_ALL compliant code
+## Drupal - E_ALL

-Adjusting the error reporting level
 Drupal 6.x releases ignore E_NOTICE, E_STRICT, and E_DEPRECATED notices for the benefit of production sites.
 To view all PHP errors on development or testing sites, you may change includes/common.inc from:

     <?php